When Should You Carry Multiple Life Insurance Policies?

 In these cases, you are essentially overpaying for your insurance.
 This is why whole life insurance policies are regulated.
 You can option out of the policy at any time for the policy’s cash value.
 If you pay your premiums regularly, the insurance company pays you dividends in the form of a savings account.

 Universal life policies are a more recent innovation.
-Also called adjustable life policies, these popular whole life policies allow you to increase the death benefit if you pass a physical exam.
+Also called adjustable life polices, these popular whole life policies allow you to increase the death benefit if you pass a physical exam.
 You also earn money at market interest rates in a cash value account.
 Later, you can change the premium rate with the funds in the cash value account.

 Variable life policies are similar to universal policies but riskier because instead of merely being tied to interest rates, you can invest your savings account in the stock market.
 Your death benefits with this kind of policy go up or down, depending on how your investments perform.
 Finally, variable-universal life policies combine features of both, allowing you to get a better death benefit while adjusting your premiums.